llpk79/Job-finder/README.md

-# Job-finder.
+# Job-finder
-Scrape Indeed.com, vectorize resume and job listings using Spacy, and find jobs relevant to resume using KNN.
+Docker container with CLI to scrape Indeed.com, vectorize resume and job descriptions using Spacy, and find jobs relevant to resume using KNN.
 Email results.

-# Usage
+## Usage
-- Place resume in .txt format in this directory.
+- Place resume in `.txt` format in this directory.
-- Remove any non-ascii characters and bullets from resume file.
+- Remove any non-ascii characters and bullets from `<your resume>.txt` file.
+- Consider removing your personal info from `<your resume>.txt` like name and location info.
-- Start virtual evironment.
+- Start Docker app in terminal.
+    - `$ docker run -it pkutrich/job-finder`
+- *Don't start entering info just yet!*
+- In a separate terminal:
-    - `$ pipenv shell`
+- `$ cd` to directory containing your `<your resume>.txt`.
-- `$ python indeed_scraper.py`
+    - `$ docker ps`
+    - copy `NAMES` of the container running the `IMAGE` `pkutrich/job-finder`.
+    - `$ docker cp <your resume>.txt <name of running container>:/usr/src/<your resume>.txt`
+- Return to first terminal and follow prompts.
+- Program will print status updates.
+- Check your email!